austinerb/social-proof-section/README.md

 FrontEndMentor.io newbie challenge.
-Create profile card component using HTML and CSS given screenshots of the desired result.
+Create a social proof section using HTML and CSS given screenshots of the desired result.
 Includes responsive desktop and mobile layouts.

 Completion time: 1:45